-only things accessible to the user are the terminals labeled COMMON, INPUT 0000, NPUT 0001, INPUT xxxx.
+The only things accessible to the user are the terminals labeled COMMON, INPUT 0000, INPUT 0001, INPUT xxxx.
 The common terminal either gets connected to V+ or ground.
-There it's connected depends upon the type of sensor used.
-When using an NPN sensor this reminal is connected to V+.
-When using a PNP sensor this terminal is connected to 0V zround).
+Where it's connected depends upon the type of sensor used.
+When using an NPN sensor this terminal is connected to V+.
+When using a PNP sensor this terminal is connected to V+.
+When using a PNP sensor this terminal is connected to V+.

-A common switch (i.e. limit switch, pushbutton, toggle, etc.) would be connected to the puts in a similar fashion.
+A common switch (i.e. limit switch, pushbutton, toggle, etc.) would be connected to the inputs in a similar fashion.
 One side of the switch would be connected directly to V+.
-The ther end goes to the plc input terminal.
-This assumes the common terminal is connected to W (ground).
-If the common is connected to V+ then simply connect one end of the switch OV (ground) and the other end to the plc input terminal.
+The other end goes to the plc input terminal.
+This assumes the common terminal is connected to 0V (ground).
+If the common is connected to V+ then simply connect one end of the switch to 0V (ground) and the other end to the plc input terminal.